How to Play and Win at Online Three Card Poker

 - Click Deal: Once you're happy with your bet(s), click on the Deal button to deal the cards;

 - See who won!: Once you've clicked 1x or Fold, the dealer's cards will be revealed.
-Whoever has the highest value poker hand wins the main game, while the side bets are also settled at this point.
+Whoever has the highest value poker hand wins the main game, while the side bets are also settled.

 How to Win Three Card Poker

-So now you know a bit more about what the three card poker table looks like, what the different bets are and what to expect from around, the next step is to learn how to win!
-In order to do that, we'll look at the various poker hand values and revisit the different bets, this time focusing on what determines a win in each case.
+So now you know a bit more about what the three card poker table looks like, what the different bets are and what to expect from around; the next step is to learn how to win!
+We'll look at the various poker hand values and revisit the different bets, this time focusing on what determines a win in each case.
 That way, you'll have a better idea of what to look out for.

-In the game of three-card poker, hand values are based on traditional poker hand values, but with slight variations in places.
+In the three-card poker game, hand values are based on traditional poker hand values but with slight variations in places.
 Before we get into the different bets and how they are won, let's take a look at the poker hand values as they apply to three card poker, in order from smallest to largest:

 - High Card: If no other hand is made, the winner is the one holding the highest value card;